Connorwz/Topic-Modeling-in-Finance/Findings.md

 2. Future returns' $R^2$ are much lower than contemperaneous returns'
 3. Outliers in BERTopic are much more than topics (10* even 100* more)
 4. For BERTopic with PCA and KMeans replacing UMAP and HDBSCAN, the $R^2$ increased from 0.8% to 1.2% (three runs give 1.208%, 1.217%; 1.205% respectively); BERTopic with PCA and KMeans gives approxmiately 0.7% and 0.3% $R^2$ for ten and twenty years' contemporaneous data respectively.
-5. For model fitting of one year's contemperaneous data with LDA, the number of iterations, log likelihood of the final iteration, and related $R^2$s are as following:
+5. For model fitting of one year's contemperaneous data with LDA, the number of iterations, log likelihood of the final iteration, and related $R^2$ s are as following:
    |No. of iters | log likelihood | $R^2$|
    |------------|----------------|-------|
     1 |-245637922| 0.103%|